-‘Pins and needles’ (paresthesia) is a sensation of uncomfortable tingling or prickling, usually felt in the hands or feet.
-The affected area is sometimes said to have ‘fallen asleep’.
+- 'Pins and needles' are a sensation of uncomfortable tingling or prickling, usually felt in the arms, legs, hands or feet.

 Symptoms of pins and needles

 - return of normal feeling a few minutes after changing position.